 - Strong commitment to promoting diversity, inclusion and equity in the legal profession

 - Sincere interest in practicing at a top civil litigation firm.

-The Scholars Institute is open to all self-identified, racially and/or ethnically diverse and/or LGBTQ law students enrolled full-time in an ABA-accredited law school.
+The Scholars Institute is open to all self-identified, racially and/or ethnically diverse and/or LGBTQ first-year law students enrolled full-time in an ABA-accredited law school.